 The previous manga adaptations of SAO were, at the

 very least, horrible.
-This one along the Progressive are the only ones worth reading because they manage to adapt the original source in a way in which the story is good in and on itself in the manga format even for those who haven't read the novels.
+This one along with the Progressive are the only ones worth reading because they manage to adapt the original source in a way in which the story is good in and on itself in the manga format even for those who haven't read the novels.

-Reading the synopsis of this arc will not provide you any valuable information to tell you what this arc is about, which is, as odd as it may sound, a good thing.
+Reading the synopsis of this manga will not provide you any valuable information to tell you what this arc is about, which is, as odd as it may sound, a good thing.
 The sense of mystery at the beginning of it it's one of its many charms.
 It feels like playing a RPG for the first time having no hints of what to do or any manual to give you instructions about where to go, and the mysteries are unveiled progressively, one by one, as the story advances.

 Every story draws inspiration from other works and SAO is no exception to this rule.
 The previous arcs were influenced by many tales, that included but were not limited to:

 H. Sakaguchi's Final Fantasy (VII), K. Miura's Berserk, H. Anno's Neon Genesis Evangelion, S. Miyamoto's The Legend of Zelda and G. Lucas' Star Wars as well as some bits of Norse Mythology and Arthurian legends.
 This time around the main influences are two classic books: L. Carrow's Alice in Wonderland (hence its name) and J.R.R.
 Tolkien's The Lord of the Rings.

-The story this time is confusing/complex and it takes a certain amount time to grasp its many concepts.
-While the previous arc were about how VR technology can influence society and people's personal lives along with another concept tied to it on each arc.
+The story is confusing/complex and it takes a certain amount time to grasp its many concepts.
+While the previous arc were about how VR technology can influence society and people's personal lives along with another concept tied to it.
 This arc changes the focus and instead it provides us a more in depth look at the 'human' side of it, the A.I.s/NPCs and the depth given to each one of them was formidable.